Forklift Daily Inspection Checklist: OSHA-Compliant Safety Guide

 forklift-daily-inspection-checklist-osha-compliant-safety-guide

 Forklifts are indispensable workhorses in warehouses, construction sites, and manufacturing facilities, but they also present significant safety risks when not properly maintained and inspected.
 According to OSHA statistics, forklift-related incidents cause approximately 35,000 serious injuries and nearly 100 fatalities annually in the United States, with many of these accidents directly attributable to inadequate pre-operation inspections.
+Start your free OSHA-compliant forklift inspection trial

 This comprehensive guide provides a detailed forklift daily inspection checklist that complies with all OSHA requirements (29 CFR 1910.178) and industry best practices.
-Whether you operate electric, propane, or diesel forklifts, implementing these inspection protocols will help ensure workplace safety, regulatory compliance, and optimal equipment performance.
+Whether you operate electric, propane, or diesel forklifts, implementing these inspection protocols will help ensure workplace safety, regulatory compliance and optimal equipment performance.

 Important: Never operate a forklift that has failed any inspection point.
 Tag it as "Out of Service" and report issues to your supervisor immediately.